PennyLaneAI/qml/what-is-quantum-chemistry.rst

 ==========================

 .. meta::
-   :property="og:description": Quantum chemistry is a research area focused on addressing classically intractable chemistry problems with quantum computing.
+   :property="og:description": Learn why quantum chemistry is one of the leading applications of quantum computing through our collection of articles, tutorials, and demos.
    :property="og:image": https://pennylane.ai/qml/_static/whatisqchem/quantum_chemistry.svg

 Quantum chemistry is an area of research focused on **calculating properties of molecules, and the materials built out of them, using quantum mechanics**.